Preliminary Crash Report Says Ethiopian Airlines Crew Complied With Procedures

 "Despite [the pilots'] hard work and full compliance with the emergency procedures, it was very unfortunate that they could not recover the airplane from the persistence (of) nose diving," Ethiopian Airlines wrote in a statement on Thursday.

-In an emailed statement to NPR, Boeing said, "We are reviewing the preliminary findings."
+"I'd like to reiterate our deepest sympathies are with the families and loved ones of those who lost their lives in the accident," Boeing Commercial Airplanes President and CEO Kevin McAllister said in an emailed statement.
+"We thank Ethiopia's Accident Investigation Bureau for its hard work and continuing efforts.
+Understanding the circumstances that contributed to this accident is critical to ensuring safe flight."

-Officials said that "additional documents" gathered from the operator and aviation authorities, as well as remnants collected at the accident site, were also used in the preliminary report's conclusion.
+Officials said "additional documents" gathered from the operator and aviation authorities, as well as remnants collected at the accident site, were also used in the preliminary report's conclusion.

 The full report into the crash will be released within a year, Moges said.
-She added that an international team investigating the crash includes the National Transportation Safety Board and the Federal Aviation Administration in the U.S., France's BEA and the European Union Aviation Safety Agency, among others.
+She added that an international team investigating the crash includes the National Transportation Safety Board and the Federal Aviation Administration in the U.S., France's BEA and the European Union Aviation Safety Agency.

 The Ethiopian Airlines jet crashed minutes after takeoff from Addis Ababa on March 10, just months after an earlier crash of a Lion Air jet in Indonesia of the same model plane.
 Ethiopian officials had previously said readings from black box data showed "clear" similarities between the two flights.